ProvableHQ/ARCs/arc-0009/README.md

 **Usage contexts:**

-A `dynamic.record` can appear in:
+A `record.dynamic` can appear in:
-- Function inputs: `input r0 as dynamic.record;`
+- Function inputs: `input r0 as record.dynamic;`
-- Function outputs: `output r0 as dynamic.record;`
+- Function outputs: `output r0 as record.dynamic;`
 - As input to `call` or `call.dynamic`
 - As output from `call` or `call.dynamic`

-**Important:** A `dynamic.record` cannot be instantiated directly within a program.
+**Important:** A `record.dynamic` cannot be instantiated directly within a program.
 It can only be:
 - Received as input to a function
 - Returned from a `call.dynamic`
 - Created via the `cast` instruction from a static record

 **Record consumption:** A record is only consumed (nullified) when it is input to a function that expects its static definition.
-Functions that accept `dynamic.record` or external records do NOT consume the record or verify ownership.
+Functions that accept `record.dynamic` or external records do NOT consume the record or verify ownership.

 **Record creation:** A record is only created (its commitment and ciphertext being published onto the ledger) when it is output by a function that declares its (static) type as an output.
-Functions that output dynamic.record or external records do NOT create an on-chain record that can be subsequently consumed later on.
+Functions that output record.dynamic or external records do NOT create an on-chain record that can be subsequently consumed later on.

-### `dynamic.future`
+### `future.dynamic`

-A `dynamic.future` is a fixed-size representation of a future returned from a dynamic call.
+A `future.dynamic` is a fixed-size representation of a future returned from a dynamic call.
 It is produced exclusively as a result of `call.dynamic` when the callee returns a future.

 **Structure:**